Becky139/mutts-cuts/README.md

 Following an *Agile* paradigm, *user stories* will target customer needs and reduce embelishments on the part of the developer.
 These non technical statements will aid with the incremental changes needed to build the application.

-Site user needs can broadly be split into 4 categories:
+Site user needs can broadly be split into 4 categories or epics:

 - navigation
 - account management